natty1712/Holiday/AndroidUpdate.txt

-Disable tab Swiping (Only available on iOS 12 and up)
+Show Tab Count - Shows the tab count on the button that opens the tab switcher